JohanVer/freicar_docs/docs/nodes/freicar_map.md

 As mentioned, the map has a hierarchical structure.
 Almost all of the components inherit from `mapobjects::MapObject`.
 The base class contains a single member variable, namely its unique ID, or `uuid`.
 These IDs are generated once by the main map GUI and are persistant across usages.
 In the following, separate strucutres in the map are introduced.

 ## 4.1.
 LaneGroup
 You can think of a lane group as all of the lanes in a section of a street.
-It provides access to the underlying lanes by `GetLeftLanes()` and `GetRighttLanes()`.
+It provides access to the underlying lanes by `GetLeftLanes()` and `GetRightLanes()`.
 You most likely will not need to use the lane groups directly.

 ## 4.2.
 Lane
-Lanes are destingushed by their uuids and are made out of `Point3D` objects: 3D points in space that define the curvature of the lane.
+Lanes are distinguished by their uuids and are made out of `Point3D` objects: 3D points in space that define the curvature of the lane.
 Each lane also has a `Lane::Connection` to each of its neighbors.
 These connections can potentially define:

 - `JUNCTION_STRAIGHT`: The next lane in a junction that goes straight
 - `JUNCTION_LEFT`: The next lane in a junction that turns left